About Diabetic Nerve Pain

 How is diabetic nerve pain different from other pain?

-There are two types of pain—muscle pain or nerve pain.
-Both types of pain are your body’s way of telling you that something is wrong but each has its own cause, symptoms, and management.
+There are two types of pain—muscle pain and nerve pain.
+Both types of pain are your body’s way of telling you that something is wrong, but each has its own cause, symptoms, and management.